knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 -
 1.- Several wireless assesment tools.

-aircrack-ng, airmon-ng, reaver, pixiewps, tcpdump, tmux, rtl-sdr, rtl_433, rtl_ais, iodine, privoxy, hcxdumptool, horst
+aircrack-ng, airmon-ng, reaver, pixiewps, horst, tcpdump, rtl-sdr, rtl_433, rtl_ais, iodine, privoxy, hcxdumptool

 Additional tools:

-netcat, fdisk, macchanger, nano
+netcat, fdisk, macchanger, nano, tmux

-2.- Support for extension of the storage capacity with extroot (adding a USB flashdrive formated to ext4).
+2.- Support for extension of the root and storage capacity with extroot (adding a USB flashdrive formated to ext4).
+Or just add a USB for simply more storage.
+For example, room for packet capture, target details, saved configs, tools output, other info, etc.

 3.- Driver support for additional USB wireless cards adapters.
 Devices based on chipset ar9271 (for instance DWA-126, WNA1100, TL-WN721N, TL-WN722N V1.x, TL-WN322G v3, TL-WN422G v2, DNUA-93F and anything azurewave and atheros ar9271) and also the chipset rt2800, for example the Ralink and Mediatek USB devices RT2770, RT2870, RT3070 RT3071, RT3072, RT3572.